apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 Ethernet MAC (GMAC)
 -------------------

-This module implements a 10/100 Mbps Ethernet MAC which is compitible with the IEEE 802.3 standard.
+This module implements a 10/100 Mbps Ethernet MAC which is compatible with the IEEE 802.3 standard.
 Number of RR and TX buffers can be configured by ``CONFIG_SAMV7_EMAC0_NRXBUFFERS`` and ``CONFIG_SAMV7_EMAC0_NTXBUFFERS`` respectively.
 Option ``CONFIG_SAMV7_EMAC0_PHYINIT`` may be selected when board specific initialization (GPIOs configuration, PHY reset etc.) is required prior to